ndavidson7/ride-a-long/README.md

     -   [ ] When seat becomes available in previously full ride
     -   [ ] New ride is created matching desired route
 -   [ ] Infinite scroll pagination
--   [ ] Fix emergency contacts JavaScript
-    -   [ ] Account for already existing emergency contacts
-    -   [ ] Use template to insert correct HTML?
-Also insert in correct place
 -   [ ] Cache Google DirectionsResults in sessionStorage (gray area of Google ToS...)
 -   [ ] Rides index on large map, show routes when filter applied
 -   [ ] Pricing model